Cockpit-HQ/docs/core/concepts/localization/index.md

 ## Introduction

-Use Cockpit's locales settings and localization features whenever you need to translate your content in [Collections](/concepts/content/#collections) or  [Singletons](/concepts/content/#singletons).
+Use Cockpit's locales settings and localization features whenever you need to translate your content in [content items](/concepts/content).

 *Locales* define the languages you want to use in your content.
 Define and use locals whenever you want to provide content in different translations.